 Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
 How Soon?
-Economic Development Promote the development of Yalesville as a 'village center' Conduct a Yalesville visioning/ public planning process. • Work with property owners to establish a vision for future development of Yalesville. • Explore the geographic extent of the "village" area and whether it should include parcels along route 68 and/or further west of the current Yalesville Limited Business district. • Consider whether new and infill pedestrian-friendly mixeduse development is appropriate, in what locations and at what scale and density. • Consider how to capitalize on and foster connections to the linear trail. • Determine architectural and site design concerns and recommend techniques to address them.
+Economic Development Promote the development of Yalesville as a 'village center' Conduct a Yalesville visioning/ public planning process.
+Work with property owners to establish a vision for future development of Yalesville.
+Explore the geographic extent of the "village" area and whether it should include parcels along route 68 and/or further west of the current Yalesville Limited Business district.
+Determine appropriate locations, scale, and density for new and infill pedestrian-friendly mixed-use development.
+Capitalize on and foster connections to the linear trail.
+Determine architectural and site design concerns and recommend techniques to address them.
 Medium Mid Housing Support a variety of housing options suited to older residents Review use of accessory apartment allowances in zoning and consider incorporating flexibility for larger accessory units to meet needs of older adults downsizing within the community.
 Medium Near - Mid Housing Support a variety of housing options suited to older residents Revise Downtown Apartment District and/or R-6 zone to provide incentives for accessible single-level homes attractive to older downsizing homeowners.
 Medium Mid Housing Adjust zoning to allow two and three-family units where currently grandfathered Adjust use regulations of R6 and R11 residential zones to allow new two and three family residences by site permit.
 Low Short-Mid Natural Resources Protect sensitive and valuable habitats and scenic areas Develop Ridgeline Protection overlay zone aligned with goals of the Metacomet Ridge Compact to restrict uses that may have detrimental impacts to the traprock ridge.
-Low Mid
+Low Mid Recommended Strategies for Planning Department